 - need to go to the school nurse's office and take medication to help manage pain

-- need to drink water throughout day to avoid dehydration, which increases sickling of red blood cells
+- need to drink water throughout the day to avoid dehydration, which increases sickling of red blood cells

 - be tired in class and need occasional rests from classroom activities

 - need to have classroom air temperature adjusted to avoid becoming overheated or too cold, which can trigger episodes of pain

 - experience symptoms that require immediate medical attention, such as severe pain, chest pain, breathing difficulties, fever, jaundice or paleness, extreme fatigue, swelling of hands and feet, severe headaches, seizures, and other neurologic symptoms (such as sudden vision changes, slurred speech, weakness or inability to move any part of the body, or loss of consciousness)

 Students with sickle cell disease may miss class time or be absent for doctor visits or hospital stays.
 Give these students special consideration regarding missed instruction, assignments, and testing.

 Chronic fatigue or pain can make some students appear that they are not motivated to learn.
 Knowing the student well can help you make a proper assessment.